 Whether you are shopping for something fun for yourself or an item you need, there are plenty of coupon apps and browser extensions that will help you save a little on each item.
 If you like shopping online, you can get cash back and coupons from different attachments.

 There are travel apps that will help you save on airport expenses, like parking and tickets.
 With others, you can register your credit card and receive cash back on every purchase.

 If you get any money that you did not anticipate or make part of your regular budget, you are free to do it as you wish without affecting other areas of your budget.
 If you work overtime and your paycheck is a little larger than normal, that extra money can go towards budgeting for the trip of a lifetime, or really any travel plans you may have.

 It might be tempting to treat yourself to a meal or a new item but putting it in your dedicated savings account and then forgetting it is the best way to go.
 The same is true of any windfalls that come your way.
 Whether it’s birthday money, lottery winnings, or tax refunds, try to put away any additional money you come into.
+A tax estimator can be used to help determine how much your tax refund might be.
 The money should go straight into your dedicated savings account because you may be tempted to spend it otherwise.
 If it is hard for you to do this, ask yourself whether you would prefer going on your dream getaway or a single meal out.